vimona3ds/stickies/docs/real.md

 on window.location update, check against config, if match, then

 uhhh its so late my brain is fried ill come back to this tmr

+## update
+now i have to deal with destruction of a game to handle a new game on retry

+and at this point i am giving up and using react. i would say i have reached a level of complexity that warrants it.